-By any standards the Presidents of the 1950s and 60s are a distinguished collection: Peter May (1951), Arthur Smith (1956), Ted Dexter (1957), Geoffrey Windsor-Lewis (1959), Gordon Waddell (1961), Tony Lewis (1962) and Viscount Chewton (1963) are all examples.
-The fact that this selection contains three cricket captains of England, two Scottish rugby players two Welshmen, a golfer and only one oarsman makes it all the more remarkable and indeed typical of the Club.
+By any standards, the Presidents of the 1950s and 60s are a distinguished collection: Peter May (1951), Arthur Smith (1956), Ted Dexter (1957), Geoffrey Windsor-Lewis (1958), Donald Steel (1959), Gordon Waddell (1960), Tony Lewis (1961) and Viscount Chewton (1962) are all examples.
+The fact that this selection contains three cricket captains of England, two Scottish and two Welshmen rugby players, two golfers and only one oarsman makes it all the more remarkable and indeed typical of the Club.

 Turn of the century group photographs, in which remarkable specimens of neckwear and moustaches are prominent, reveal attitudes suggestive of agility and strength rather than the dully formal ‘back row standing, middle row sitting and a couple of small ones on the ground’ which later became traditional, but more recently have returned to less formal poses.

-Despite enormous growth in Cambridge student numbers and in the number of sports which they compete with Oxford, the Hawks’ Club remains unashamed in its promotion of sporting excellence.
-Indeed, its Members, once the sporting top five per cent are now the top one per cent.
+Despite enormous growth in Cambridge student numbers and in the number of sports that they compete with Oxford, the Hawks’ Club remains unashamed in its promotion of sporting excellence.
+Indeed, its Members, once the sporting top five per cent, are now the top one per cent.

-The number of Resident Members of the Club in statu pupillari is limited (currently 220), but subject to the decision of the Residents’ Committee of the time and membership, while not absolutely confined to Blues and Half-blues, is usually restricted to them.
-Election is in the hands of a small Committee of Resident Members, guided by the Club’s Trustees, who are Senior Members.
+The number of Resident Members of the Club in statu pupillari is limited to 250 but is subject to the decision of the Residents’ Committee, which is headed by the President.
+Membership, while not absolutely confined to Blues, Half-blues and Second Team Colours, is usually restricted to them.
+Election is in the hands of the Committee, guided by the Club’s Trustees, who are Senior Members.

 Candidates have to be clubbable, to go beyond the immediate circle of their own sport and must number Committee Members among their proposers and seconders.
 Membership is for life.
 The Committee can very occasionally offer Honorary Membership to those who have helped the cause of Cambridge sport to an exceptional extent, such Members being distinguishable by the addition of a gold hawk on their maroon and gold tie.

-Although Hawks had happily co-existed with law coaches and later with the Arts Council as their sub-tenants, different objectives made uncomfortable bedfellows of Hawks and Pitt Members and for a few years the Club again became homeless, to be rescued this time by the enterprise of a member, Douglas Calder, who in 1986 spotted the opportunity presented by a dilapidated hotel / staff hostel up for sale at 18 Portugal Place.
+Although Hawks had happily co-existed with law coaches and later with the Arts Council as their sub-tenants, different objectives made uncomfortable bedfellows of Hawks and Pitt Members, and, for a few years, the Club again became homeless.
+The Club was to be rescued this time by the enterprise of a member, Douglas Calder, who in 1986 spotted the opportunity presented by a dilapidated hotel/staff hostel up for sale at 18 Portugal Place.
 With a few friends, he purchased it, then fund-raising began for development and a company was established to run it.

 Many distinguished Hawks contributed on the way to an official opening by His Royal Highness Prince Philip, the Duke of Edinburgh, in October 1992.
 Prince Philip, who has been an Honorary Member since 1950, was not the first royal member.
 King George VI, a good lawn tennis player, the Duke of Gloucester, who played polo for the University and Earl Mountbatten were all elected as undergraduates in 1919-20.
 Nor was he the last.
 HRH Prince Charles, another polo player, was elected in 1968.